melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 Example of a keysigning party, what it looks like, what you do.: https://www.youtube.com/watch?v=JrciSbHhpBo&t=413s

+Essentially get a bunch of people with their identification and key fingerprints together to verify each others' identities.
+THen they later sign each other's keys when at home using iinformation they wrote on paper.
+You don't have to sign the keys of people whose identity you doubt.
+This is how the web of trust is built.

+>Question: The term "trust path" is used in pgp circles.
+What does it mean?

+You use the `--sign-key` option to sign a key.
+You can google it for more information.
+I don't want to sign any of your keys tonight or have you sign mine because I don't know how serious you are about maintaining your key, I don't know if you are going to properly take care of your keys, this is your first brush with pgp.
+I'll sign it if you want, but I imagine some of you aren't going to use your key.
+If you want a signature, talk to me another day, shoot me an email.

 ## UNRELATED TO CYBER SECURITY
 Alot of questions here about how to make it industry.
 Its not that hard, just keep studying.
 Get a degree, get an entry level job, and move up the ladder.
 Know how to do things.
 Know a couple of languages.
 Know algorithms and datastructures.
 Work on an open source project if you have time.
 Go to local user groups.